mltooling/project-template/CONTRIBUTING.md

 #### Adding & running tests

 We use the [JUnit 5](https://junit.org/junit5/) framework for testing.
 For more info on this, see the [junit documentation](https://junit.org/junit5/docs/current/user-guide/).
 Tests for classes live in their own directories of the same name inside the `src/test` folder.
 To be discovered, all test classes need to be suffixed with `Test`.
-To run the test suite via maven, execute in the project root:
+To run the test suite via maven, execute the following command in the project root:

 ```bash
 # run test suite: